pau1ie/CuriousDBA/content/post/tmadmin.md

 boot -i 1
 {{</highlight>}}

-This shits the process with instance number 1.
-Be careful, potentially there could be two processes with instance number 1 in different groups.
+This shuts the process with instance number 1.
+Be careful, potentially there could be a number of processes with instance number 1 in different groups.

 ## Conclusion